CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

     * Bowtie2_, a tool for aligning reads to long reference sequences.
     * SAMtools_, utilities for manipulating alignments in the SAM format.
     * VarScan_, a tool to detect variants in NGS data.
+    * tabix_, a generic indexer for tab-delimited genome position files
+    * bgzip, part of the tabix package, bgzip is a block compression utility
+    * BcfTools_, utilities for variant calling and manipulating VCFs and BCFs.
     * fastq-dump_, an SRA Toolkit utility for fetching samples from NCBI SRA.

 Step 3 - Environment Variables